 In August, AIDS Regina’s first storefront office opened.
 Regina IDS Advisory Committee was created by the City of Regina Health Department with representatives from such stakeholders as the public and separate schools, the Red Cross, The Plains Health Centre and the Social Services Department.

-• 1990: Brian Finch, a person living with HIV, was hired full-time and became the second full-time employee of AIDS Regina, to ensure that people living with HIV/AIDS were directly involved in the delivery of services to people affected and infected.
+• 1990: Brian Finch, a person living with HIV, to ensure that people living with HIV/AIDS were directly involved in the delivery of services to people affected and infected.
+He was hired full-time and became the second full-time employee of AIDS Regina

-• 1996: The Board of Directors of AIDS Regina established an advisory committee from the Gay & Lesbian Community of Regina to ensure that the needs of the GLBT community were being addressed.
+• 1996: The Board of Directors of AIDS Regina established an advisory committee from the Gay & Lesbian Community of Regina to ensure that the needs of the LGBTQ community were being addressed.

-• December 1: A World AIDS Day commemoration at the MacKenzie Art Gallery featured a display of memorial quilts, music by the Regina Symphony Chamber Players, and the first public performance of the Prairie Pride Chorus.
+On December 1st, a World AIDS Day commemoration at the MacKenzie Art Gallery featured a display of memorial quilts, music by the Regina Symphony Chamber Players, and the first public performance of the Prairie Pride Chorus.

-• 1998 – October: L.I.F.E.
-Little Improves for Education This popular theatre troupe was born with volunteers from AIDS Regina under the direction of Mirtha Rivera, to provide year round educational sessions to the GLBT community, schools, Ranch Erhlo and the community at large.
+• 1998 – October: The popular theatre troupe, L.I.F.E.
+Little Improves for Education , was born with volunteers from AIDS Regina under the direction of Mirtha Rivera to provide year round educational sessions to the LGBTQ community, schools, Ranch Erhlo and the community at large.
 The educational sessions were based on true to life situations and questions about HIV/AIDS prevention, boundaries, safer sex, and safe needle disposal.

 The group continued until jobs and life got in the way!
 The group had a 14 year old and an eighty- something-young nun.
 The group was very diverse in every aspect: orientation, race, religion, etc. which was the most valuable asset because it made it easy to relate to diverse audiences.

-• 2010: marked the 25th anniversary of APSS as the organization continues to provide programs to all persons in Southern Saskatchewan.
+• 2010: 25th anniversary of AIDS Programs South Saskatchewan as the organization continues to provide education, prevention, and support services fort the people of Regina and Southern Saskatchewan.